The Executive Education program at San Francisco State University's College of Business aims to train and develop the next generation of leaders.

-In addition, the College offers a Bachelor of Science in Hospitality and Tourism Management (BSHM) degree, a Bachelor of Arts in Economics and a Bachelor of Arts in Labor and Employment Studies.
+In addition, the college offers a Bachelor of Science in Hospitality and Tourism Management (BSHM) degree, a Bachelor of Arts in Economics, and a Bachelor of Arts in Labor and Employment Studies.
 Emphasis is placed on business ethics and sustainability throughout the curriculums.

 Departments and Programs

 The College of Business comprises ten academic departments and programs offering over 44 graduate, undergraduate, minor and certificate programs.

 Accounting programs prepare students for careers in public accounting, industry, government, and not-for-profit.
 Visit the Accounting Department for more details.

 Decision Sciences programs focus on forecasting, simulation, and other powerful quantitative tools that support managers' decisions.
 Visit the Decision Sciences Department site for more details.

 Economics programs prepare students planning to enter careers in business management, government service, and in non-profit organizations, or serve to fully prepare students for advanced graduate and professional study in economics, business, public policy, urban and regional planning, law, and other related fields.
 Visit the Economics Department site for more details.